Business Economics (MSc)Back

 - the preparation and presentation of quality business reports

-- techniques of data analysis that include forecasting and scenario analysis and survey analysis
+- techniques of data analysis that include forecasting and survey data analysis

 - team-working for assignments to enhance interpersonal relationships